percula/planter_docs/content/en/docs/add-plants/customization.md

 ---
-title: "Customization"
+title: "Custom Plants and Varieties"
-description: "Creating and editing plants and varieties."
+description: "How to create and edit custom plants and varieties."
-lead: "Creating and editing plants and varieties."
 weight: 202
 url: "add-plants/customization"
 ---